How AWeber turned its blog into a continuous source of high-quality leads

-Every experienced digital marketer knows that having to custom code landing pages, calls-to-action and other website forms can be a major source of stress and loss of time.
+Every experienced digital marketer knows that having to custom code popups, calls-to-action and other website forms can be a major source of stress and loss of time.

 Chances are you've personally experienced the frustration of going back and forth with designers and developers who don’t value your time.
 It can really throw off your game.

-In the past, Liz and the Aweber team struggled with this same problem; “We had to custom code landing pages.
+In the past, Liz and the AWeber team struggled with this same problem; “We had to custom code popups.
 Or we needed to turn something around really fast.”

 One day, a coworker was watching a webinar, and came to me and said, "Liz, we need to try ConvertFlow.
 It’s insane what it can do!"